What is DBT?

 Dialectical Behaviour Therapy (DBT) was created in the 1970s by Marsha M. Linehan, a psychology researcher at the University of Washington.

-Initially intended to help women diagnosed with borderline personality disorder, the evidence base for its effectiveness since expanded considerably, and DBT is now widely used for the effective treatment of personality disorder traits, anxiety, depression, addiction, and more.
+Initially, intended to help women diagnosed with Borderline Personality Disorder, the evidence base for its effectiveness has since expanded considerably and DBT is now widely used for the effective treatment of personality disorder traits, anxiety, depression, addiction, and more.

 Mindfulness